How to Choose the Right Suction Power for Pet Hair in Your Car

 I saw a cheap car vacuum online for $25, but the one you're talking about is $150.
 Is that $125 difference really worth it for just cleaning dog hair?

 Honestly, that $125 is the price of your sanity.
 A $25 vacuum might get the surface stuff, but it'll choke on embedded hair.
 For $150, you're getting suction power that actually *works*, saving you hours of frustration.
-I learned this the hard way with a $30 model that was basically a glorified dust blower.
+A $30 model can be basically a glorified dust blower.

 Do I really need to measure suction power in Pascals (Pa)?
 Can't I just, like, feel if it's strong enough?

 Sure, you *could* just 'feel' it, but that's how you end up with a car that's still 30% dog.
 Using Pascals (Pa) gives you a concrete number, like knowing you need 40F for a sleeping bag, not just 'kinda warm.'
 It's the real move to know what you're getting.
-My first car vacuum felt strong at first, until it met a stubborn patch of fur.
+A cheap vacuum can feel strong at first, until it meets a stubborn patch of fur.

 What if I buy a vacuum with 20,000 Pa, and it still doesn't get all the pet hair out of my car's fabric seats?